GRC Engineering

 Vanta AI Agent 2.0, persistent memory No 200+ integrations, risk graph

-Drata VRM Agent, MCP integration No First MCP server for compliance data in AI dev environments
+Drata VRM Agent, MCP integration No Among first GRC platforms to ship a Model Context Protocol server for compliance data in AI dev environments

 Sprinto AI Playground Yes (no-code) Custom triggers, tasks, actions